KingBenny101/puffy/README.md

 [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/)

 ## Project Status
-Currently under alpha stage, no releases have been published yet.
+Stable releases have been published.
+Not optimized for performance.
+ELECTRON IS A SCAM